data-edu/data-science-in-education/_book/14-wt-machine-learning.md

 Now that we understand how to develop a basic machine learning model, and how to use different tuning parameters (such as node size and the splitting rule), we can explore some other related themes.
 We might wonder about how we could examine the predictive accuracy of the random forest model we just developed.

-### Examining predictive accuracy on the test data set
+### Examining Predictive Accuracy on the Test Data Set

 What if we use the test data set - data not used to train the model?
 Below, we'll create a new object that uses the rf_fit2 model we developed above.
 We will put our testing data through the model, and assign the predicted values to a row called "pred."
 At the same, time, we'll make a row called "obs" that includes the real final grades that students earned.
 Later, we'll compare these predicted and observed values to see how well our model did.